 Town of Morrisville Extends Open Data and Smart City Success with Opendatasoft

-Award-winning North Carolina community accelerates smart city program with new mobile app

-BOSTON, MASSACHUSETTS, UNITED STATES, June 21, 2023/EINPresswire.com/ -- Opendatasoft, a global leader in the democratization of data, announced today that the Town of Morrisville in North Carolina has signed a new contract to use its data sharing platform to power its open data portal and smart city programs.
+Morrisville, NC, and Boston, Mass, June 21, 2023 — Opendatasoft, a global leader in the democratization of data, announced today that the Town of Morrisville in North Carolina has signed a new contract to use its data sharing platform to power its open data portal and smart city programs.

 A recent double winner at the Smart Cities Connect Smart50 awards, Morrisville is focused on efficiently using technology and data to enhance the lives of its 30,000 residents.
 Its Smart Morrisville smart city program has already delivered a range of innovative projects built on the Opendatasoft platform since the partnership began in 2019.